Theranos: Management

-It was also announced in November 2016 that the celebrity-studded "board of counselors" would be scrapped in January 2017.

 Valuation

 Theranos raised millions of dollars in its first years.
 In 2004, Theranos was based in a rented basement near the Stanford campus.
 By December 2004, the company had raised more than $6 million from investors at a valuation of $30 million.
 The company had about $45 million total fundraising after Series B and Series C funding in 2006.
 Theranos raised an additional $45 million in 2010 at a valuation of $1 billion.
-The company moved to the former headquarters of Facebook in June 2012.
 The company had significant news coverage starting in September 2013 after profiles in the San Francisco Business Times and The Wall Street Journal.
 By 2014, Theranos had raised more than $400 million with an estimated value of $9 billion.
+Theranos raised more than $700 million from venture capitalists and private investors, resulting in a $10 billion valuation at its peak in 2013 and 2014.
 In 2016, Forbes revised the estimated net worth of the company to $800 million taking into account the $724 million of capital raised.
-Between 2004 and 2016, the amount of Private Equity Dry Powder available grew from $400 billion to $1.5 trillion.
+Between 2004 and 2016, the amount of available cash from investors for private equity/venture capital firms to invest in companies grew from $400 billion to $1.5 trillion.
 It was a period of plentiful capital available where investors were pressured to find investment targets to deploy capital on.
 In the Theranos case, insufficient due diligence and fraudulent business practices led to the losses for investors.

-In May 2017 participating shareholders provided a release of any potential claims against Theranos in exchange for shares of the company's new preferred stock.
+In May 2017, participating shareholders provided a release of any potential claims against Theranos in exchange for shares of the company's new preferred stock.
 Holders of more than 99% of the shares elected to participate.
 Holmes contributed shares to the company and gave up equity to offset potential dilution to non-participating shareholders.

-In May 2018 John Carreyrou reported that American business and government leaders lost more than $600 million by privately investing in Theranos.
-Major investments had been made by the Walton family ($150 million), Rupert Murdoch ($121 million), Betsy DeVos ($100 million) and the Cox family (of Cox Media Group) ($100 million).
+In May 2018, John Carreyrou reported that American business and government leaders lost more than $600 million by privately investing in Theranos.
+Major investments had been made by the Walton family ($150 million), Rupert Murdoch ($121 million), Betsy DeVos ($100 million), the Cox family (of Cox Media Group) ($100 million) and Larry Ellison.
 The final liquidation of the company in September 2018 rendered these investments worthless.